antoinepieren/webtoon/README.md

 When the bot is online, use the `!toread` commande to see what chapters you have to read.

+The parantheses indicate how many chapters you have missed and how many you have to read after the one listed.

+Once you read a chapter listed by `!toread`, you can react with the book emoji to tell the program you have read it.

+If there is a problem with the chapter, you can react with the no entry sign emoji to tell the program the chapter is invalid.

 Ping the bot with `!ping` and stop it with `!close`

-(WIP) Select which webtoon you read by double-clicking on GUI.ps1
+Select which webtoon you read by double-clicking on GUI.ps1

 # Installation
 ## 1. Python librairies